deibhaid/aria2chrome/README.md

 - 🎨 **Beautiful UI**: Modern, intuitive interface for managing your downloads
 - 🔔 **Notifications**: Get notified when downloads are added or completed
 - ⚙️ **Easy Configuration**: Simple setup with connection testing
+- 📂 **HTTP Directory Download-All**: Floating button and context menu on "Index of /" style pages to batch send every file in the open directory to aria2

 ## Screenshots